xero3a/linux-admin-reference-guide/automation/n8n-ovbm.md

 $ sudo systemctl daemon-reload
 $ sudo systemctl enable --now n8n

+# Open Firewall Port (if firewalld is enabled)

+- If `firewalld` is running, you'll need to open the n8n port (default: <port>):
+$ sudo firewall-cmd --add-port=<port>/<protocol> --permanent
+$ sudo firewall-cmd --reload

+- Verify the port is open
+$ sudo firewalld-cmd --list-ports
 ---

 ## 5. Permissions Warning

 - If you see:
-$ Permissions 0644 for /home/sleepy/.n8n/config are too wide.
+$ Permissions 0644 for /home/user/.n8n/config may be too accessible.

 - Fix with:
 $ chmod 600 ~/.n8n/config